zhengxyz123/pyglet/doc/programming_guide/graphics.rst

 Uniform Buffer Objects (Uniform Blocks)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pyglet also offers access to Uniform Buffer Objects or Uniform Blocks.
+pyglet also offers access to Uniform Buffer Objects or Uniform Blocks.
 These are special objects that can be used to share uniforms between different programs.
-For example, by default, Pyglet's `projection` and `view` matrix are both contained in the `WindowBlock` uniform block.
+For example, by default, pyglet's `projection` and `view` matrix are both contained in the `WindowBlock` uniform block.
 Which looks like this in the vertex shader::

     uniform WindowBlock